madmissmolly/F21DG.Visualisation/README.md

 **Instructions**

-Host locally and it should run itself.
+Run `npm install` to get the dependencies.

-Currently we are using CDNs so npm install is not required at this point.
+Host locally use `/index.html`.

-The main file for visualisation is `paperscript.js`.
+The main file for visualisation is `bicycle-vis.js`.